cliuxinxin/tensor2tensor-user-manuel/.ipynb_checkpoints/README-checkpoint.md

 Google has its own way to specify the problem : [task-family]_[task]_[specifics]

+convetion：
+tmp_dir:download and unzip file data_dir:generate the data and vocab file

 You can generate dataset simply by this code:

 ```